nymtech/nym/documentation/operators/src/nodes/DP Rules.md

 ## Nym Delegation Program Rules
 ## July 2024
 ## Introduction
 Welcome to the Nym Delegations Program!
-As part of this initiative, a portion of the Nym Treasury is delegated (staked) on community-operated Nym nodes.
+As part of this initiative, a portion of the Nym Treasury is delegated (staked) on new, promising Nym nodes to help bootstrap their operations, get them into the 'active set' and start earning rewards.
 The aims of the Nym Delegation Program are:
 -  To support outstanding Nym node operators by enabling their nodes to become profitable faster;
 -  To improve the quality of service, decentralization, and geographical spread of the Nym network;
 -  To generate income for the Squad Wealth Fund, the Nym community’s main treasury which provides funding for community initiatives and contributions.